 Not only needs but demographics.
 What trends can be discerned in the economic forces acting on your customers and the ecology of your partner and supplier ecosystem?

-Summary: Great Questions for Developing New Products
+I Think These are Great Questions for Developing New Products

 Pingback: SKMurphy, Inc. » For New Products Prospect Objections Are Valuable Data